benigo/11ty-excellent/src/posts/life--is-so.md

 ---
 title: 'Life is so '
 description: "Eleventy's own build-time image transformations.
-Find more info on11ty.dev/docs/plugins/image/ and edit settings in config-folder."
+Find more info on11ty.dev/docs/plugins/image/ and edit settings in config-folder —"
 date: 2024-06-15
 ---
 ### Example image with a caption